Ice City Boyz

 Ice City Boyz, often abbreviated as ICB, also known as CSB (Crime Scene Boyz) and CRS (Church Road Soldiers), is a British hip hop collective from Church End, London.

 History

 The rap collective has been around since the early 2000s and started making music towards the start of the decade.
 Most members of the group come from the Church End Estate.
-The most successful artist from the group consists of Nines.
+The most successful artist from the group is Nines.
 Other artists in the group include Likkle T, Skrapz, J Styles, Fatz, Big Keyz, Streetz and others.

 Trapster Toxic released the single "Life I Live" in November 2015.
 J Stylez, Fatz and Streetz released the single "Statement" in April 2017.